shinokada/backpack_install/README.md

 ## After uninstallation

-After running uninstallation using `-u` flag, you are recommended running git reset and git clean.
+After running uninstallation using `-u` flag, you are recommended to run `git reset` and `git clean`.

 ```sh
 cd $laravel_dir